MeshSplats: Mesh-Based Rendering with Gaussian Splatting Initialization: Experiments

 \paragraph{Quantitative Results}

-The performance of \our{} was evaluated across three benchmark datasets, as indicated above.
-The quantitative outcomes are summarized in Tab.~\ref{tab:scene_full}.
-On the Mip-NeRF360 and Tanks and Temples datasets, results were observed to be comparable to existing methods, with SSIM, PSNR, and LPIPS metrics aligning closely with state-of-the-art approaches such as 3DGS~\cite{kerbl20233d} and RaySplats~\cite{byrski2025raysplats}.
+We evaluated the performance of \our{} across three benchmark datasets.
+The quantitative outcomes are summarized in Tab.~\ref{tab:scenefull}.
+On the Mip-NeRF360 and Tanks and Temples datasets, results were observed to be comparable to existing methods, with SSIM, PSNR, and LPIPS metrics aligning closely with state-of-the-art approaches such as 3DGS~\citep{kerbl20233d} and RaySplats~\citep{byrski2025raysplats}.
 For instance, on the Mip-NeRF360 dataset, our method achieved scores comparable to rasterization-based techniques despite its mesh-based representation.
 Similarly, on the Tanks and Temples dataset, performance metrics remained competitive, reflecting robustness in outdoor scene reconstruction.
 It is noteworthy that \our{} exhibited superior performance on the Deep Blending dataset.
-This outcome suggests that our method is effective in managing intricate indoor geometries and transparency effects, as it surpasses several baseline methods and approaches the performance metrics of leading models such as 3DGS.
+This outcome suggests that our method is effective in managing intricate indoor geometries and transparency effects, surpassing several baseline methods and approaching the performance metrics of models such as 3DGS.

 \paragraph{Qualitative Results}